countableclouds/countableclouds.github.io/README.md

 ## About

 I am a fourth-year undergraduate at Caltech, majoring in mathematics!
 I am passionate about all kinds of theoretical math, especially algebraic geometry and number theory.
 Most recently, I have been learning more Hodge theory, and I am excited to take a class about local Langlands later this year.
-I also really love quantum computing – over the last several years, I've worked on research projects related to quantum Gibbs sampling, as well as the cryptographic applications and complexity of quantum error correction.
+I really love quantum computing as well – over the last several years, I've worked on research projects related to quantum Gibbs sampling, as well as the cryptographic applications and complexity of quantum error correction.
 I am also fascinated by the types of mathematical structures and tasks for which quantum computers are well-suited, and the possibility of yet undiscovered quantum exponential speedups.
 For my senior thesis, I am exploring research questions along these lines.

 Please reach out if you are interested in chatting, about math, quantum computing, or anything else!